MTW012/DES221_2024/README.md

 - Graphics Pitch *y*

 into mouseX and mouseY events for the graphics canvas.
 Here *x* and *y* are numbers representing the roll or pitch of a tilt sensor, measured in degrees from -180 to 180.
 In both cases 0 degrees corresponds to a mouse coordinate in the center of the canvas, and +/-180 degrees is the far right/left or top/bottom of the canvas.

+It also converts the messages
+- Graphics Knob 0 *x*
+- Graphics Knob 1 *y*

+into mouseX and mouseY events respectively (mapping 0-1023 to the full extent of the screen in either direction).
+Currently it ignores Graphics Knob messages with a knob number greater than 1.

 The canvas itself plays back graphics programs created for shadertoy https://www.shadertoy.com.